yanzipei/CCN_and_ItsApp/App/DataAugmentation/README.md

 ### Image Classification on ImageNet:

-Network only be trained on a single instance with multiply GPUs support!
+Network is trained on a single instance with multiply GPUs support!

-Networks: \
+Networks:
-ResNet-50, ResNet-101, ResNet-152 \
+ResNet-50, ResNet-101, ResNet-152
 DenseNet-BC-121

-Augmentation: \
+Augmentation:
-none, \
+none,
-cj, \
+cj,
 pcj

 e.g. train resnet50 on imagenet with pcj augmentation, other settings and parameters are the default.